asoa/WinEvent_ELK/README.md

 you through deploying a docker-compose Elastic Stack environment.

 ### PowerShell
-The PowerShell script uses PowerShell Remoting to distributively conduct parrallel "Invoke-Command" commands on remote computers to run the PowerShell cmdlet "Get-WinEvent" to get Windows Logs->Security, and
+The PowerShell script uses PowerShell Remoting to distributively conduct parallel "Invoke-Command" commands on remote computers to run the PowerShell cmdlet "Get-WinEvent" to get Windows Logs->Security, and
 Application and Services Logs->TaskScheduler.
 The PowerShell script requires PS-Remoting to be enabled in the windows environment; See PowerShell help file "get-help about_Remote_Requirements" for more information about the requirements to enable PowerShell Remoting.
 In summary, you have to enable PS-Remoting on all computers that the script will run on.
 The easiest way to do this is to create a GPO that enables the WinRM service and corresponding firewall rules to allow the traffic.
 Another way is to use Psexec to programmatically run "winrm.cmd quickconfig -q" on remote computers.